Publishing your research findings

 Policy exemptions

-• you have signed a contract with a publisher before 1 January 2024, which doesn’t enable open access in compliance with UKRI’s policy
+• where a contract was signed with a publisher before 1 January 2024 that prevents compliance with the policy

-• where the only appropriate publisher is unable to offer an open access option that complies with UKRI’s policy
+• where the only appropriate publisher for the publication, after liaison and consideration is unable to offer an open access option

-However, open access is a requirement for monographs, edited collections and book chapters that acknowledge our funding, therefore you should seek to publish open access wherever possible, prior to using an exemption.
+There are many benefits to publishing open access, and it is a requirement for monographs, edited collections and book chapters that acknowledge our funding.
+Therefore, you should seek to publish open access wherever possible prior to using an exemption.

 Training grants exemption